pfultz2/Tick/README.md

 ```
 This trait will be true if the expressions `x++` is valid and is convertible to `int`.

-Here's an example using placeholder expressions:
+Here's an example using placeholder expressions as well:
 ```cpp
 TICK_TRAIT(is_incrementable)
 {